juvenius/du_ez_scanner/README.md

 - After the node search the scrip will pause, resume if needed
 - All points will be flused after search
 - Keep the script paused to save GPU/CPU
+- Change Script parameters for panels to be on/off at the start of the script
+- The mouse scroll wheel has a aceleration multiplier, move it arround a bit to get the feeling of it

 ### Keyboard Shortcuts